AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/configure-edge-system.md

 1. Select **Copy From Configuration Template**.

-1. You can use the **Filter Templates** search bar to find the configuration template you want to apply to your system.
+1. Use the **Filter Templates** search bar to find the configuration template you want to apply to your system.

     - You can filter by configuration template name, description, or version number.